induktio/thinker/Details.md

 20. Fix foreign base names being visible in unexplored tiles when issuing move to or patrol orders to the tiles.
 21. Fix diplomacy dialog to show the missing response messages (GAVEENERGY) when gifting energy credits to another faction.
 22. Fix issue that caused sea-based probe teams to be returned to landlocked bases.
 Probes are now returned to the closest base as determined by the actual pathfinding distance.
-23. Patch crawler upgrade cost so that it depends only on the mineral row cost difference between the prototypes multiplied by 40.
-Nano Factory does not affect crawler upgrades anymore.
-24. Fix issue with randomized faction agendas where they might be given agendas that are their opposition social models.
+23. Fix issue with randomized faction agendas where they might be given agendas that are their opposition social models.
 Additionally randomized leader personalities option now always selects 1 or 2 AI priorities.
-25. Fix bug that prevents the turn from advancing after force-ending the turn while any player-owned needlejet in flight has moves left.
+24. Fix bug that prevents the turn from advancing after force-ending the turn while any player-owned needlejet in flight has moves left.
+25. Game will now allow reselecting units that have already skipped their turns if they have full movement points available (activate_skipped_units).
+26. Whenever additional units are added in the editor mode, these are set as independent units requiring no support by default (editor_free_units).
+27. Patch Stockpile Energy when it enabled double production if the base produces one item and then switches to Stockpile Energy on the same turn gaining additional credits.
-26. Patch Energy Market Crash event to reduce energy reserves only by 1/2 instead of 3/4.
+28. Patch Energy Market Crash event to reduce energy reserves only by 1/2 instead of 3/4.
 Optionally the event can also be disabled entirely (event_market_crash).
-27. Game will now allow reselecting units that have already skipped their turns if they have full movement points available (activate_skipped_units).
-28. Bases that have sufficient drone control facilities before the growth phase can grow without triggering possible drone riots on the same turn (delay_drone_riots).
+29. Bases that have sufficient drone control facilities before the growth phase can grow without triggering possible drone riots on the same turn (delay_drone_riots).
-29. Disable drone revolt event which sometimes caused rioting player-owned bases to join other factions while this did not happen on AI factions (skip_drone_revolts).
+30. Disable drone revolt event which sometimes caused rioting player-owned bases to join other factions while this did not happen on AI factions (skip_drone_revolts).
-30. Whenever additional units are added in the editor mode, these are set as independent units requiring no support by default (editor_free_units).
 31. Patch captured base extra drone effect to last a variable time from 20 to 50 turns depending on the captured base size.
 The AI will also rename captured bases only after they are fully assimilated.
 32. When a base is captured that was previously owned by active third faction and the time to assimilate the base was more than zero, the previous owner is preserved after capture.
-33. Fix diplomacy dialog issues when both human and alien factions are involved in a base capture by removing the event that spawns additional colony pods.
+33. Fix diplomacy dialog appearing multiple times when both human and alien factions are involved in a base capture by removing the event that spawns additional colony pods.
 34. Fix missing defender bonus mentioned in the manual "Units in a headquarters base automatically gain +1 Morale when defending".
 35. Fix multiple issues in unit morale calculation, see more details in "Improved combat mechanics" section (modify_unit_morale).
 36. Fix issue where TECHSHARE faction ability always skips the checks for infiltration conditions while smac_only mode is activated.
 Spying by probe team, pact, governor or Empath Guild is required.